pedropalau/go-exercises/README.md

 ## Executing the exercises

-For executing the exercises, is required to have the `go` [compiler](https://golang.org/doc/install/source#go14) correclty installed on your system.
+For executing the exercises, is required to have the `go` [compiler](https://golang.org/doc/install/source#go14) correctly installed on your system.

 To execute an exercise you can use the command: